 If you’ve never seen a man dance with a broom, you’re in for a treat!
 Watch as Hub re-sands the walkway!
 Follow us on YouTube for upcoming home and garden DIYs.

-Purchase a product recommended by the manufacturer of your walkway pavers.
+Purchase a product that the manufacturer of your walkway pavers recommends.
 In all honesty, I wish we had taken more time to research the product first.
 It never seems to works out well when you jump into a project spur of the moment!